 Working with the Institute's leadership team, we directed weekly programming and yearly international events: each year, the Tea Institute would host a major international event, inviting a high-level pracitioner to Penn State for a week-long series of public events, workshops, and private "master class" for advanced students of the Institute.
 I directly oversaw and benefited from those closed-door sessions for the institutes most advanced practitioners.

-I am the Founder, former CEO, and current Chief Science Officer of Analytical Flavor Systems, a venture backed ~20+-person tech-startup.
+I was previously the Founder & CEO of Analytical Flavor Systems, a venture backed ~20+-person tech-startup.
 Our platform, Gastrograph AI, is a Machine Learning and Artificial Intelligence platform used by large multinational food and beverage companies to develop new products, optimize existing brands, and enter new markets by predicting high-preference flavor profiles for targeted consumer demographics around the world.

 Analytical Flavor Systems grew out of my research at the Tea Institute.

 I am a recognized expert on the application of artificial intelligence to predict human sensory perception and preference.
-In my former role as CEO and current role as Chief Science Officer of Analytical Flavor Systems, I work with the world's largest food and beverage companies, have spoken at academic conferences to audiences of up to ~1,000 attendees, and continue to publish research on the applications of AI for human sensory perception.
+In my previous role as Founder & CEO of Analytical Flavor Systems, I work with the world's largest food and beverage companies, have spoken at academic conferences to audiences of up to ~1,000 attendees, and continue to publish research on the applications of AI for human sensory perception.